 Sometimes, I don’t want to rely on iCloud.
 That’s when I use third-party apps or backup methods.

-- Apps like AnyTrans or iMazing can help sync messages between iPhone and Mac without iCloud.
+- Third-Party Apps: Apps like AnyTrans or iMazing can help sync messages between iPhone and Mac without iCloud.

-- Use iTunes or Finder to back up your messages and restore them on another device.
+- Backup and Restore: Use iTunes or Finder to back up your messages and restore them on another device.